viveikcs/Binary-Classification-of-Chest-X-rays-for-COVID-19-Detection-using-CNN-and-ResNet50-models/README.md

-# K-Nearest Neighbor and Decision Tree Classification algorithms for Detecting Diabetes

-#CNN-Model---Chest-X-Ray-Image-Recognition-to-Detect-COVID-19
+# Binary Classification of Chest X-rays for COVID-19 Detection using CNN and ResNet50 models

 **DESCRIPTION**